merico-dev/markdoc/md/en/tutorial.md

 ```html
 <p id="tt4034228">Manchester by the Sea, a psychological drama film directed by Kenneth Lonergan, was released in the U.S. on November 18, 2016.</p>
 ```

+> Note: Characters like `{` `[` `:` `]` `}`, these characters are used for **syntactic parsing** and are all **halfwidth forms**, do not use fullwidth forms.
+In fact, please use halfwidth forms when characters were used for syntactic parsing.
+For example, Markdown syntax characters, HTML syntax characters, JSON syntax characters, characters from our custom syntax, etc., should all use halfwidth forms.

 In addition, there are some areas to note: